sshreyas999/Neural-Network-Implementation/README.md

 ## Analysis & Derivations

 Apart from the **modelComparer** class in the code, a separate analysis has been carried out with the Heart Failure dataset.
-Multiple trials have been conducted and documented in the output file.
-A thorough explanation of the optimizer is also provided in the output file which can be found [here](https://github.com/sshreyas999/Neural-Network-Implementation/blob/main/Neural%20Network%20Implementation%20-%20Metrics%2C%20Plots%20%26%20Proofs.pdf).
+Multiple trials have been conducted and documented in the report.
+A thorough explanation of the optimizer is also provided in the report which can be found [here](https://github.com/sshreyas999/Neural-Network-Implementation/blob/main/Neural%20Network%20Implementation%20-%20Metrics%2C%20Plots%20%26%20Proofs.pdf).